ASF Language Support

 - Hover information — hover over keywords to see quick descriptions

-- Basic completions — suggestions for built-in objects and language keywords
+- Code completions — suggestions for built-in objects, language keywords, and Office COM objects

 - Folding ranges — intelligent code folding based on block structure